aspittel/coding-cheat-sheets/fundamentals/big_o_notation.md

 ```

 ## O(log n) and O(n log(n)) complexity
 These are mostly found in sorting algorithms where processing time increases based on input size.
 A good example of this is a binary search through a pre-sorted list.
+[Here](http://stackoverflow.com/questions/2307283/what-does-olog-n-mean-exactly) is a great explanation of these complexities.

 ### Example
 ```python